varnish/hitch/README.md

 `stud` will optionally write the client IP address as the first few octets (depending on IPv4 or IPv6) to the backend--or provide that information using HAProxy's PROXY protocol.
-In this way, backends who care about the client IP can still access it even though `stud` itself appears to be the connected client.
+When used with the PROXY protocol, `stud` can also transparently pass an existing PROXY header to the cleartext stream.
+This is especially useful if a TCP proxy is used in front of `stud`.
+Using either of these techniques, backends who care about the client IP can still access it even though `stud` itself appears to be the connected client.

 Thanks to a contribution from Emeric at Exceliance (the folks behind HAProxy), a special build of `stud` can be made that utilitizes shared memory to